MattArnold/virtualnasfic2020/NASFiCnews.md

 ### The 2020 NASFiC Coloring Book

 We are pleased to present the [2020 NASFiC Coloring Book](https://drive.google.com/file/d/1c4gS6glElVCvfNIgQmGISsp6V5YnAeQs/view?usp=sharing "The long rumored Coloring Book!")!
-Hoping this will help you get from this to your next wonderful sf convention experience.
-Many thanks to our Artist Guest of Honor Stephanie Law and to art show artists Amanda Makepeace, Ray VanTilburg, Debbie Hughes, and Españia Sheriff, for contributing.
+Hoping this will help you get from this to your next wonderful SF convention experience.
+Many thanks to our Artist Guest of Honor Stephanie Law and to art show artists Amanda Makepeace, Ray VanTilburg, Debbie Hughes, and España Sheriff for contributing.

 ### One Last NASFiC by the Numbers